su2code/su2code.github.io/_docs_v7/Physical-Definition.md

 | --- | --- |
 | `NEMO_NAVIER_STOKES` | 7.0.0 |

 A transport coefficient model must be specified for viscous simulations with the NEMO solver, using the `TRANSPORT_COEFF_MODEL` config option.
-Available options are the Wilkes-Blottner-Eucken, Gupta-Yos, and Sutherland viscosity models, specified by `WILKE`, `GUPTA-YOS`, and `SUTHERLAND`, respectively.
+Available options when using the SU2TCLib thermochemical library are the Wilkes-Blottner-Eucken, Gupta-Yos, and Sutherland viscosity models, specified by `WILKE`, `GUPTA-YOS`, and `SUTHERLAND`, respectively.
 The default option for transport coefficient model is Wilkes-Blottner-Eucken.

 It should be noted the Sutherland model is only used to evaluate viscosity, and the Wilkes-Blottner-Eucken model is used to evaluate diffusion coefficient and thermal conductivity.